lmfit/lmfit-py/doc/parameters.rst

 	model = amp * sin(x * freq  + phaseshift) * exp(-x*x*decay)

-        return (data-model)
+        return (data-model)/eps_data

 To perform the minimization with scipy, one would do::

     from scipy.optimize import leastsq
     vars = [10.0, 0.2, 3.0, 0.007]
-    out = leastsq(residual, vars, args=(x, data))
+    out = leastsq(residual, vars, args=(x, data, eps_data))

-Though it is wonderful to be able to use python for such optimization problems, and the scipy library is fairly easy to use, the approach here is not terribly different from how one would do the same fit in C or Fortran.
+Though it is wonderful to be able to use python for such optimization problems, and the scipy library is robust and easy to use, the approach here is not terribly different from how one would do the same fit in C or Fortran.

 .. _parameters-label: